Marvel vs. Capcom 2: New Age of Heroes: Reception

 Across all platforms, many reviewers cited the jazz-inspired soundtrack as the game's biggest flaw.
-Jeremy Dunham of IGN described the music as "plain god-awful", stating that the "jazzy lounge lizard music and snappy beats" did not fit the action in the slightest.
+Jeremy Dunham of IGN described the music as "plain god-awful", stating that the "jazzy lounge lizard music and snappy beats" did not fit the action.
 Martin Taylor of Eurogamer expressed his disappointment that the game's visual flair was backed by "a horrific, lift music-oriented soundtrack and low quality sound effects".
-Game Revolution shared the sentiment, declaring it as "some of the lamest music that you've ever heard".
+GameRevolution shared the sentiment, declaring it as "some of the lamest music that you've ever heard".

 Reviewing the Dreamcast version, Blake Fischer of Next Generation wrote that "overall, this is the best 2D fighting experience available on a console.
-If you have a Dreamcast and you can't wait for SF: Third Strike, this is the game to get."
+If you have a Dreamcast and can't wait for SF: Third Strike, this is the game to get."
 The game was a runner-up for GameSpot's annual "Best Fighting Game" award, which went to Capcom vs. SNK: Millennium Fight 2000.

-Over the years since its release, Marvel vs. Capcom 2 has repeatedly been included by various critics into their lists of the best fighting games ever, including ScrewAttack at GameTrailers in 2007, where it placed second, and Virgin Media in 2009, where it placed third.
+Over the years since its release, MvC2 has repeatedly been included by various critics into their lists of the best fighting games ever, including ScrewAttack at GameTrailers in 2007, where it placed second, and Virgin Media.com in 2009, where it placed third.
 It was declared the best 2D fighting game by Complex in 2011 and 2013.
 In 2013, the game was also named as the most iconic Marvel video game by Nerdist.
 In 2010, GamePro also chose it as the 33rd best PS2 game of all time.
-The PlayStation 3 and Xbox 360 versions of the game sold 1.4 million units before their removal on December 15, 2013.
+The PS3 and Xbox 360 versions of the game sold 1.4 million units worldwide before their removal on December 15, 2013.

 Sequel

-Following the release of Marvel vs. Capcom 2: New Age of Heroes, Capcom was unable to retain the Marvel Comics license due to legal issues over copyright, placing the series on indefinite hiatus.
-However, on April 20, 2010, ten years after the game's original debut, Capcom announced the development of a sequel: Marvel vs. Capcom 3: Fate of Two Worlds.
-Production of Marvel vs. Capcom 3 was headed by Ryota Niitsuma, who had previously worked with Capcom on Tatsunoko vs. Capcom: Ultimate All-Stars.
-While it utilizes largely similar game mechanics to Marvel vs. Capcom 2, the sequel features new methods of play designed for newcomers to the fighting game genre, such as the addition of a simplified three-button control scheme.
-Marvel vs. Capcom 3 was released in February 2011 for the PlayStation 3 and Xbox 360.
+Following the release of Marvel vs. Capcom 2: New Age of Heroes, Capcom could not retain the Marvel Comics license due to legal issues over copyright, placing the series on indefinite hiatus.
+On April 20, 2010, 10 years after the game's original debut, Capcom announced the development of a sequel: Marvel vs. Capcom 3: Fate of Two Worlds.
+Production of MvC3 was headed by Ryota Niitsuma, who had previously worked with Capcom on Tatsunoko vs. Capcom.
+While it utilizes largely similar game mechanics to MvC2, the sequel features new methods of play designed for newcomers to the fighting game genre, such as the addition of a simplified three-button control scheme.
+MvC3 was released in February 2011 for the PS3 and Xbox 360.